pandalearnstocode/aritro/content/post/2023-08-26-mmm-college-project/index.en.md

 projects: []
 ---

 Here are some toy data set with respect to media investment, sales and trade.
-Build a marketing mix model using the relivant features.
-Also, evaludate model performance based on MAPE.
+Build a marketing mix model using the relevant features.
+Also, evaluate model performance based on MAPE.

 * {{< staticref "uploads/media_spend.csv" "newtab" >}}Media spends{{< /staticref >}}
 * {{< staticref "uploads/sales.csv" "newtab" >}}Sales{{< /staticref >}}